David Hatch - Artist Web Site

 the campaign trail.

-Following the election in November, Hope found a welcoming
+Following the election in November, Hope found a welcoming audience on TikTok,

-insights, and even introducing her boyfriend to the world.
+introducing her boyfriend to the world.

 The 24-year-old joined her dad for the duration of the whirlwind campaign